bodoba/SRF02/README.md

 # Support for SRF02 sonar sensor with wiringPi in plain C

+## Support functions to measure distance using the SRF02 sensor

 This is a very simple interface to access a SRF02 sonar sensor over I2C using the [wiringPi library](https://github.com/WiringPi/WiringPi) as a backend.

 Usage is straight forward (see `sonarping.c`):